 On our second evening in Ios we walked through the town and up the hill to watch the sunset in Ios and it was amazing!
 The sunset point and top of the hill is signposted when in the town, it’s a bit steep but not too bad and the view is well worth it.
 We weren’t the only ones up there and it is a popular thing to do in Ios now because its the best place to watch the sunset in Ios but it was by no means too busy and it wasn’t like watching a packed sunset in Santorini.
 Just be sure to get there a bit earlier to get a good spot and take some beers.

 Renting a quad bike / ATV in Ios is pretty common and a good way to see the island, places like Homer’s Tomb in Plakato and Agia Theodoti beach seem like good places to visit!
 Of course, be careful.
 I didn’t rent a quad bike in Ios but I did in Santorini and I can imagine that my tips for hiring a quad bike in Santorini will apply in Ios so you can read that post here.

 Finally, one of the best things to do in Ios, Greece is to party!
-I was kind of expecting a strip of bars and clubs like the popular party island of Zante but Ios is totally different from Zante (thankfully as I didn’t want to relive my holiday at 19 years old there!).
-All of its bars and clubs are within the town and within all of it’s small windy streets which actually enables you to see a good amount of the town on a night out!
+I was kind of expecting a strip of bars and clubs like the popular party island of Zante but Ios is totally different from Zante.
+All of ios’s bars and clubs are within the town and within all of it’s small windy streets which actually enables you to see a good amount of the town whilst enjoying the Ios Greece nightlife.

-There are so many bars and clubs in Ios with make up it’s nightlife and they’re all really easy to spot and visit but here are the ones that we went to, I enjoyed (from what I can remember) and I would recommend:
+There are so many bars and clubs in Ios with make up it’s ios island nightlife and they’re all really easy to spot and visit but here are the ones that we went to, I enjoyed (from what I can remember) and I would recommend:

 Fun Pub – start here and be ready to play beer pong!